Types of Force

 • Electromagnetic Force: electricity and magnetism.

-Holds atoms and molecules together, and keeps them apart from each other.
+It holds atoms and molecules together, and also pushes them apart when charges are the same.

 gravity force